oxc-project/oxc/README.md

   </ul>
 </details>

-#### Linter Plugin

-We are currently developing a DSL-based plugin system.
-The plugin system uses [trustfall] as its query engine and a subset of GraphQL as its query language.

-You will not need to use JavaScript or Rust to write a plugin, this is useful for QAs and security researchers.

 ### 🔸 Resolver

 Module resolution plays a crucial role in JavaScript tooling, especially for tasks like multi-file analysis or bundling.
 However, it can often become a performance bottleneck.